pentamario/PaperFragrance/README.md

 # PaperFragrance
 Paper company site integrated with a Fragrance company

-For the code to function properly, you need to run IGT task project on http://localhost:3000 and the IGTTask2 on http://localhost:3001
+For the code to function properly, you need to run IGTTask project on http://localhost:3000 and the IGTTask2 on http://localhost:3001